brightec/Guidelines-ObjC_iOS/README.md

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations. *Exception: This does not apply to those comments used to generate documentation.*

+Only comment-out code temporarily for testing purposes.
+Please do **NOT** commit code that has been commented-out to the master branch.
+If a method or code is no longer needed remove it.
+It's most likely in version control anyway if the code needed restoring or referring to int he future.

 ## Naming

 Apple naming conventions should be adhered to wherever possible, especially those related to [memory management rules](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html) ([NARC](http://stackoverflow.com/a/2865194/340508)).